wwoods/git-results/README.md

     $ git results results/my/experiment

 This will open your favorite text editor (via environment variables `VISUAL` or `EDITOR`, or fallback to `vi`) and prompt for a message further describing the experiment.
 After that, `git-results` will do its thing, moving any results files to `results/my/experiment/1` where they are archived.
 Note the `/1` at the end of the path!
 Every experiment ran through `git-results` is versioned, assisting with iterative development of a single experiment.

+\* - Note that the environment used to execute scripts is minimal, and only includes `HOME`, `LOGNAME`, and `LANG`.
+This is by design, so that experiments may be more easily replicated.
+See the "Environment Configuration" section for a workaround.

 ## Configuration